A Syntax for Strictly Associative and Unital $\infty$-Categories: The Type Theory

-The unbiased type takes the unbiased term over each boundary of \(\Delta\), includes these all back into \(\Delta\) and assembles them into a type.
-When \(n = \dim(\Delta)\) we will refer to the unbiased coherence as an \emph{unbiased composite}. \end{definition}
+The standard type takes the standard term over each boundary of \(\Delta\), includes these all back into \(\Delta\) and assembles them into a type.
+When \(n = \dim(\Delta)\) we will refer to the standard coherence as an \emph{standard composite}. \end{definition}

 \mypara{First Examples.} We start with some basic examples of categorical operations.
 The following pasting context contains the composable pair of morphisms $f:x \to y$ and $g:y \to z$:

 We can use this to form the composite of \(f\) and \(g\), as a term in $\Gamma$: